clue/reactphp-stdio/README.md

 The user will be able to delete and/or rewrite the buffer at any time.
 Changing the *user input buffer* can be useful for presenting a preset input to the user (like the last password attempt).
-Simple pass an input string like this:
+Simply pass an input string like this:

 ```php
 $readline->setInput('lastpass');